zce/velite/docs/reference/config.md

 ## Typed Config

-For the better experience, Velite provides a `defineConfig` identity function to define the config file type.
+For better typing, Velite provides a `defineConfig` identity function to define the config file type.

 ```js
 import { defineConfig } from 'velite'